JSzajek/CLWorks/ReadMe.md

 # CLWorks a OpenCL Plugin for Unreal Engine
 CLWorks provides an OpenCL integration plugin for Unreal Engine.
 Enabling low-level access to GPU compute capabilities from within UE Projects.
 It forms a bridge between OpenCL compute kernels and Unreal Engine data structures (i.e. UTexture, FRHIBuffer, etc.).
-Allowing the use of heterogenous compute across AMD, Intel, and NVIDIA hardware.
+Allowing the use of GPU compute across AMD, Intel, and NVIDIA hardware.

 ## Features
 - Load/Compile and Execute OpenCL program at runtime.